mishael-codes/loopstudios-landing-page-main/README.md

 ## Acknowledgments

-I was tied down on how to make the ```creation-name```change after hovering on the image itself but with a few digging here ad there, I found [Valeriia's](https://www.frontendmentor.io/profile/Magic1vy) code solution which gave me an idea of how to make that feature work.
+I was tied down on how to make the ```creation-name``` change after hovering on the image itself but with a few digging here and there, I found [Valeriia's](https://www.frontendmentor.io/profile/Magic1vy) code solution which gave me an idea of how to make that feature work.